-The frequency of x-rays for your child are determined based on your child’s oral health requirements.
+The frequency of x-rays for your child is determined based on your child’s oral health requirements.
 Digital x-ray technology is designed to minimize radiation exposure and keep children safe over the long-term.
 However, many dental offices are not equipped with this technology, which is why it’s important to ensure your dentist offers digital x-rays.
 There are several different types of dental x-rays, including:

 - Cone Beam CT

 All of these x-rays mitigate the need for large amounts of radiation during the procedure.
-The level of radiation in dental x-rays is comparable to the natural radiation that we are exposed to on a daily basis from the sun, soil, air and water, for example.
+The level of radiation in dental x-rays is comparable to the natural radiation that we are exposed to on a daily basis from the sun, soil, air, and water, for example.
 Speak with your dentist about the type of x-rays they use within their dental care clinic.